BlockstreamResearch/bip-frost-dkg/README.md

 *Returns*:

-- `CoordinatorState` - The coordinator's session state after this step, to be be passed as an argument to `coordinator_finalize`.
+- `CoordinatorState` - The coordinator's session state after this step, to be passed as an argument to `coordinator_finalize`.
 The state is not supposed to be reused (i.e., it should be passed only to one `coordinator_finalize` call).